SSEHUB/EASyProducer/README.md

 -------------
 EASy-Producer can be installed from the [official update site](http://projects.sse.uni-hildesheim.de/easy/ "EASy-Producer update site") hosted at the University of Hildesheim, Germany.

 We also provide a snapshot of the most recent developments in terms of a [nightly update site](https://projects.sse.uni-hildesheim.de/eclipse/update-sites/easy_nightly/ "EASy-Producer nightly update site") also hosted at the University of Hildesheim, Germany.
-However, currently this update site is not up to date due to problems running the required Eclipse tasks in our Continuous Integration Environment.

 From there (but also [doc](/doc/ "doc")) previews of the upcoming documentation can be obtained.
 Please note that Eclipse Help plugin of the nightly version contains the same documentation as the latest release.

 Support for Eclipse/JDK
 -----------------------